Science Highlight: Most distant rotating disc galaxy found

 Science Day: November 29, 2024

-Allegro is pleased to announce our annual Science Day, which will take place at Leiden Observatory in our new Gorlaeus building on 29 November in BE.0.10.
-We would like to invite all members of our communities to present your latest scientific results obtained with ALMA at the event!
+Allegro is pleased to announce the 8th Netherlands ALMA Science Day, which will take place at Leiden Observatory in our new Gorlaeus building on Friday 29 November in room BE.0.08.
+We invite all members of the community to present the latest scientific results obtained with ALMA.

-During the Science Day, we will also have talks related to ALMA technical aspects, news, and outlook—focusing on the changes that the Wide-band Sensitivity Upgrade (WSU) will bring.
+During the Science Day, we will have talks related to ALMA technical aspects, news, and outlook, focusing on the changes that the Wide-band Sensitivity Upgrade (WSU) will bring.
 We will discuss the resources that ALMA observers currently need (and anticipate needing), with a particular emphasis on Allegro’s role in supporting the community in the Netherlands.

-Four of the Atacama Large Millimeter/submillimeter Array (ALMA) antennae — 12 metres in diameter — line up against the night sky in Chile’s Atacama Desert.
+Four of the Atacama Large Millimeter/submillimeter Array (ALMA) antennas — 12 metres in diameter — line up against the night sky in Chile’s Atacama Desert.

 EAS Meeting